Gwanghwamun Love Song

-Gwanghwamun Love Song is a musical directed by Lee GiNa, written by Ko Sun Woong, composed by Lee Young Hoon and choreographed by Seo Byung Koo.
+Gwanghwamun Love Song(광화문 연가) is a musical directed by Lee GiNa, written by Ko Sun Woong, composed by Lee Young-hoon and choreographed by Seo Byung Koo.
 It is about memory, true love and death.
 It was co-produced by CJ E&M and Seoul City Musical Company.

 Plot

 In 2017, a middle-aged man, Myungwoo, was in a coma before death.
 Wulha (god who takes care of human events).
 He appears in front of Myungwoo and takes him on a journey through his past.
 The first place that the God brings him to is the moment when Myungwoo meets his first love, Soo-Ah, in the spring of 1984 painting competition.
 Myungwoo falls in love with this passionate and motivated woman.
 However, when Myungwoo witnesses Soo-Ah getting attacked by the police during a riot, he feels guilty because he cannot protect her, and eventually leaves her.
 Myungwoo searches through the moments of regret in his past with Wulha and is led to a mysterious empty house that he cannot remember.